-I can’t count the amount of times I’ve used this phrase with my children from the time they were babies: if they woke up too early from a nap, in the middle of the night or were spending too much time chatting to themselves and not concentrating on sleeping.
-A key phrase that you say can act as a great reminder to concentrate on sleep, is predictable for your child, and also shows that you are close by.
+I can’t count the number of times I’ve used this phrase with my children from the time they were babies: if they woke up too early from a nap, in the middle of the night or were spending too much time chatting to themselves and not concentrating on sleeping.
+A key phrase that you say can act as a great reminder to concentrate on sleep is predictable for your child, and also shows that you are close by.

 “Sleep is important to rest our bodies and minds.”

 When parenting toddlers who can assert their independence and try to resist sleep, it can be great to talk to them about the importance of sleep for their body and mind.
 This gives you a better chance of having them willing and able to prioritize sleep well into adolescence.
 If you ask my children why they need to sleep they will tell you to rest, get more energy, feel healthy and learn better.
 I think it is great that they understand the need for sleep.
 It doesn’t mean they don’t try to protest an early bedtime sometimes.
 That is perfectly normal, but they understand that sleep is a non-negotiable in our household.

 If you have a child who wants you near them when they sleep; but you want to teach them to fall asleep and stay asleep independently, you can tell them that you’ll go away and come back to check on them.
 You can also let them know that you always check on them before you go to bed yourself.
 In the morning you can talk about how peaceful they looked when they were sleeping and how much more energy they have from sleeping so well the night before.
 Kids love knowing that you want to see them when they’re not around and that you always check on them.

 “You don’t have to nap but you have to rest in bed”